Gorge walking track

 Take this easy walk along Gorge walking track and explore Koreelah Creek Gorge and waterfalls.
 Excellent for swimming, birdwatching, wildlife spotting and getting back to nature.

-- Koreelah National Park
+- Koreelah National Park in Country NSW

 - 0.8km return